tvaneerd/isocpp/making_optional_greater_equal.md

 assert((*opt >= *opt) == false);
 ```

-only the bottom one is correct. (or you can argue that only the bottom one can't change, as we are not changing how float works)
+only the bottom one is _correct_. (or you can argue that only the bottom one can't change, as we are not changing how float works)

 So we need to change the other three.
 And it is not that "we have to", it is what makes sense.
 If `optional>=` calls T's `>=` we get (of course)